sozraheem/thesis_2025/ERP_analysis_code/assignment_7/A7_experiment_log.md

 ## 📅  11/04/2025

-### 📙  Exp 1: Turn off baseline correction in calibration
+### 🔧  MDF 1: Turn off baseline correction

+**Modification:** Turn off baseline correction in the preprocessing steps.

+### 📋  Exp 1: Effect of baseline correction on LDA

-**Goal:** Test effect of baseline correction on LDA in calibration
+**Goal:** Test the effect of baseline correction on LDA in calibration

 **Change:** changed basline [-0.2, 0 s] --> `None`